Bowery/website/_posts/2014-10-31-laravel-development-with-bowery.markdown

 If you don't have an AWS account you're going to be needing one.
 Likewise if you don't know your AWS keys then you can find them thanks to [this helpful post from Amazon](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html "Click to figure out where your AWS keys are").

 Now you're ready to fire up that Laravel app!
-From the app you can hit the `CREATE APP` button, which takes you to a `select image` form where you should search for `PHP 5.5 with Composer`.
+From the Bowery desktop you can hit the `CREATE APP` button, which takes you to a `select image` form where you should search for `PHP 5.5 with Composer`.
 Once that image is selected, you can enter the information as shown below, with of course the correct path to your local Laravel folder for the `Local Path` setting.

 ![Bowery desktop app settings](http://bowery-blog.s3.amazonaws.com/desktop/laravel/app_screen.png)

 Here's a quick explanation for each of these fields:

 * *Name:* This can be whatever you want to call your app.
 Since Bowery supports multiple apps per account, you can have many apps all shown in a list, so a descriptive name is a good idea.
-* *Click to edit image.*  For this app, you should have selected the `PHP 5.5 with Composer` image.
+* *Click to edit image:*  For this app, you should have selected the `PHP 5.5 with Composer` image.
 There are [many more images here](http://bowery.io/images/ "Click to see the Bowery supplied images, and search for anything in particular"), including Ruby on Rails, Node.js with Express, Joomla!, Drupal, Wordpress, and more.
 You can also create your own.
 * *Command That Runs App:* This is what runs your app on the server, and in the case of this particular app it should be `COMPOSER_HOME="/home/ubuntu/app" composer install && php artisan serve --port 3000 --host 0.0.0.0`.
 We explain what all this means later in this quickstart.
 * *Remote Path:* The default is `/home/ubuntu/app` which is perfectly find for this purpose.
 For other platforms you might need to change this to another location for support with nginx or some such.
 * *Local Path:* This is where your Laravel code was downloaded to on your computer.
 This is the directory that Bowery scans for changes.